bernedom/QRLite/README.md

 ## Backlog

-* Configure AndroidManifest.xml for correct name, permissions
+* Configure AndroidManifest.xml for correct permissions
-* Add icon
+* Add icon on desktop
+* If permissions for camera are not (yet) granted, do not initialized camera

+* Allow to open http links when scanned
 * Functionality to read QR codes from images
     * Select from gallery
     * select from file system